MrRacoon75/terminalcp/README.md

 ## Attaching to AI-Spawned Sessions

-terminalcp creates Unix domain sockets for each spawned process, allowing you to attach from your terminal, just like screen or tmux.
+terminalcp creates a centralized server that manages all sessions, allowing you to attach from your terminal just like screen or tmux.

 ### How to Use